Jacques Cazotte: Life

 (The Thousand and One Follies, Tales to Sleep Upright 1742).
 His first success was with a "poem" in twelve cantos, and in prose intermixed with verse, entitled Ollivier (2 vols, 1762), followed in 1771 by another romance, the Lord Impromptu.
 But the most popular of his works was Le Diable amoureux (The Devil in Love, 1772), a fantastic tale in which the hero raises the Devil.
 The value of the story lies in the picturesque setting, and the skill with which its details are carried out.

 Cazotte copy-edited, adapted, and expanded French translations of tales actually and supposedly belonging to the Thousand and One Nights provided to him by the Syrian priest Dom Denis Chavis.
 These stories were published in Geneva in 1788–89, independently as Continuation des Mille et Une Nuits and, in the Cabinet des Fées anthology, as Suites des Mille et Une Nuits (1788–1789).

-Cazotte possessed extreme facility that he is said to have dashed off a seventh canto of Voltaire's Guerre civile de Genève in a single night.
+Cazotte possessed such extreme facility that he is said to have dashed off a seventh canto of Voltaire's Guerre civile de Genève in a single night.
 Circa 1775, Cazotte embraced the creed of the Illuminati and declared himself possessed of the power of prophecy.
 It was upon this event that Jean-François de la Harpe based his famous jeu d'esprit, in which he represents Cazotte as prophesying the most minute events of the French Revolution.
 Near the end of his life, Cazotte became a follower of the Martinist mysticism of Martinez de Pasqually, and became a "mystical monarchist".
 Upon the discovery of some of his counter-revolutionary letters in August 1792, Cazotte was arrested.
 He escaped for a time through the efforts of his daughter but was guillotined in September.